 Here we present a simple methodology to accurately estimate the trend-lines for the actual date of death.
 We use a random number generator and either a uniform or normal distribution to assign deaths a date in the past with a mean and sigma (for normal) or a mean and up / down uniform bounds.
 We can add extra delay or spread depending on the day of the week.

 In the figure below we can see reported actual date of death from the Arizona Department of Public Health in blue plotted against the rolling tally of reported deaths per day from the COVID Tracking project in orange.
-This moving average for the "reported date" of death can be seen to be sharply spiking.
-This moving average is presents a different curve than the "actual date" of death, which shows a less severe past increase.
-Our algorithm derived "actual date" of death is shown in green and closely matches the Arizona reported "actual date" of death in blue.
+This moving average for the “reported date” of death can be seen to be sharply spiking.
+This moving average is presenting a different curve than the “actual date” of death, which shows a less severe past increase.
+Our algorithm derived “actual date” of death is shown in green and closely matches the Arizona reported “actual date” of death in blue.

 Our algorithm applies a normal (Gaussian) distribution to each data sample and spreads the reported dates back in time.
 We averaged 100 iterations through the data set.
 The mean delay was adjusted to account for reporting delays by day.
 Below is the table of parameters used for this exercise that yielded a close match to the actual date of death data.